 Top Employment Lawyers In Toronto

-The employment lawyers at Lecker & Associates have helped clients resolve disputes with their employers for over 35 years.
+Our team of Toronto employment lawyers at Lecker & Associates has helped clients resolve disputes with their employers for over 35 years.

 From negotiating fair severance packages, securing disability benefits and offering strategic advice on employment contracts, to litigating egregious human rights violations and workplace harassment cases, we represent our clients aggressively and with swift efficiency.